rachkoud/frontend-nanodegree-neighborhood-map/README.md

 This will build and run the server on http://localhost:1111/ from the build directory

     npm install
+    bower install
     gulp

 ##Development

-    gulp --dev
+    gulp

-This will run the webserver from app directory with livereload
+This will run the webserver from the build directory with livereload

+##Production

+    gulp --prod

+This will minify everything (js, html and css) and add JS caching

 ##JavaScript documentation